Raymond T. Odierno: Awards and honors

+General Odierno has received the following awards:

 Odierno received the Naval War College Distinguished Graduate Leadership Award in 2009.
-In 2012, Odierno received the Ellis Island Medal of Honor.
+In 2012, Odierno received the Ellis Island Medals of Honor.

 Personal life

 Odierno and his wife had three children and four grandchildren.
 His son, retired U.S. Army Captain Anthony K. Odierno, is an Iraq War veteran who lost his left arm to a rocket-propelled grenade.

 Odierno died on 8 October 2021, from cancer at the age of 67.
 In January 2022, funeral services were held privately followed by interment at Arlington National Cemetery.